Want logic problems with extra math skills included? Try out these problems that require telling time and adding/subtracting to solve.

 Before you begin, you need to explain the graph.
-One of the hardest part for my kindergartener was understanding where to put the x.
-So we knew that Byson couldn’t be partners with Seymour but he wanted to put the x in the first box under Bryson, not the last box….he box that was across from Seymour.
+One of the hardest parts for my kindergartener was understanding where to put the x.
+So we knew that Byson couldn’t be partners with Seymour but he wanted to put the x in the first box under Bryson, not the last box….the box that was across from Seymour.

 The other part of logic problems is …well….using logic.
-My kindergartener and I did our firs problem yesterday.
+My kindergartener and I did our first problem yesterday.
 When we had finished the last clue he was quite dismayed.

 “There aren’t any more clues and I don’t know the answers.”

 We looked back at our chart and found the one answer we knew.
 I then asked him if anyone else could live under the bed if Champ was living there.
 At first, he replied yes, and I knew I had been derelict in explaining that each monster had to have their own place.
-Once I got that cleared up, we put triangles (we used pattern blocks so the papers could be used again) in the bed column for every monster except Champ.
+Once I got that cleared up, we put “x’s” in the bed column for every monster except Champ.

-Using the “power of observation” we studied our chart and we saw that Seymour had triangles next to all the places to live except the cave.
-We quickly put a square on the box that shows Seymour and cave, and then we knew that good old Bryson had to live in the sea.
+Using the “power of observation” we studied our chart and we saw that Seymour had “x’s” in all the places to live except the cave.
+We quickly put a “YES” on the box that shows Seymour and cave, and then we knew that good old Bryson had to live in the sea.

 Levels of Difficulty